top of page

 Even during the pandemic, the question of where to live took on new significance, with many trading apartment living for houses with gardens, seeking outdoor space during lockdown.
 City-to-suburb migration surged as private homes became prized.
 But in wartime, this shifted: private houses became targets, eroding people's sense of security and driving them to seek refuge, whether in cities or new lands where they wouldn't need to flee or hide.

-The question of where to live has lingered over time, a challenge brimming with hopes and trials.
+The question of where to live has lingered across time—a challenge brimming with hopes and trials.

 © 2024 All rights reserved Michelle Medenblik